 The theme and content are at the discretion of the artist.
 Artists may choose to incorporate a narrative theme of local interest or may elect to present a proposal consistent with his/her past conceptual or thematic interests, aesthetics, and style providing it is appropriate to the nature of a public location.
 The theme of traveling, airplanes, or aviation is also appropriate for display.
 Approaches taken may range widely as well: thought-provoking, informative, surprising, or humorous projects are just a few of the possibilities.

 Subject Matter Restrictions

-The Arts Council public art staff will review all submitted proposals and may confer with its Public Art Selection Committee at its discretion to obtain guidance as to the desirability of each proposed project.
+The Arts Council public art staff will review all proposals and may confer with its Public Art Selection Committee at its discretion to obtain guidance as to the desirability of a proposed project.
 Upon recommendation by the Arts Council, the IAA has the final say on whether a project will be accepted for exhibition.
-Artists will generally be notified of approval status within four to six weeks of submission.
+Artists will generally be notified of approval status within four to six weeks of application.